monarco/monarco-hat-documentation/Monarco_HAT_SPI_Protocol.md

 ## Service data channel principles

 Service data channel (SDC) provides acyclic access to set of status and configuration registers.
 Register is identified by `ADDRESS` (12 bit, `0x000` to `0xFFF`) and contains 16 bit `VALUE` data.

+In current firmware version, all register values are initialised to its defaults after power on (or Monarco HAT MCU reset).
+Persistent storage of important configuration registers is planned for future versions.

 ### Protocol data structure and logic